Reviews You Can Rely On

 Should You Buy the Salomon X Ultra 4 Gore-Tex?

-It is hard to think of another shoe that could provide the same high-level performance across all the testing metrics that the Salomon X Ultra 4 Gore-Tex does.
+Few other lightweight hiking shoes provide the same performance across varied terrain types that the X Ultra 4 does.
 Comfortable and user-friendly as a day hiking shoe, it is also supportive and dependable on longer trips where a range of conditions may be encountered.
-This, in our minds, is the epitome of what a hiking shoe should be, and we feel strongly that you can't do much better than this all-arounder.
-This is not the most expensive shoe in our review by a long shot, though it is the top scorer.
-This tells us that this shoe is a screaming deal, and we think the value provided by its proven performance is one of the best in this review.
+This is not the most expensive shoe in our review by a long shot, and it scores admirably in our lineup.
+This tells us that it is a good deal, and we think it provides value to the buyer.
+They will not last forever, and may require replacement sooner than heavier models, which you should factor into your decision.

 What Other Hiking Shoes Should You Consider?

-It is hard to beat the X Ultra 4.
-However, if your main goal is comfort, then the Hoka Anacapa Low GTX is the highest-ranking option for comfort and one of the highest-ranking shoes overall.
-It is a comfortable shoe with great support and better water resistance.
+It is hard to beat the X Ultra 4 for technical hiking terrain, but it has strong competition in the La Sportiva Spire, another really great technical hiking shoe.
+If your main goal is comfort, then the Hoka Anacapa 2 Low GTX is an incredibly comfortable shoe and scores high in all our testing metrics.
 If your budget is smaller, the Columbia Facet 75 Outdry is one to consider as it performed at least average in every metric and can save you some money for snacks.

 Ryan Huetter